poojitha66/SHOPIFY-ecommerce/README.md

    - Customers register and authenticate via the `/api/auth` endpoints.
    - JSON Web Tokens (JWT) secure subsequent requests and guard admin-only routes.
 2. **Catalog Management**
-   - The React frontend fetches product data from the Express API (`/api/products`).
+   - The React frontend fetches product data from the Rails API (`/api/products`).
-   - Admin users can create, update, or archive items; changes persist in MongoDB.
+   - Admin users can create, update, or archive items; changes persist in PostgreSQL.
 3. **Cart & Order Flow**
    - Cart state is handled by the Context API, mirroring selections across the app.
-   - Order submissions trigger the `/api/orders` route, storing order payloads and customer linkage.
+   - Order submissions trigger the `/api/orders` route, storing order payloads, shipping details, and customer linkage.
 4. **Payments**
-   - Checkout calls `/api/create-checkout-session`, which uses Stripe SDKs to initialize payment sessions.
+   - Checkout calls `/api/checkout/session`, which uses the Stripe Ruby SDK to initialize payment sessions.
    - Stripe responds with a session ID that the frontend uses to redirect customers to hosted checkout.
 5. **Post-Purchase Management**
    - After payment confirmation, Stripe webhooks (stubbed for future extension) can notify the backend to finalize orders and update inventory.